dwyl/learn-tape/front-end-with-tape.md

 });
 ```

-now we want to make sure that `count` is at zero,
+Now we want to make sure that `count` is at zero,
 just in case the previous code has effected it,
 so we pull in the count node and update it: